Main Group Chemistry

 Teaching and Learning Strategy

-The module has 24 hours timetabled at 2 hours per week.
-Tutorials will be allocated separately to the lecture slots if / when required.
+The module has 12 hours timetabled at 1 hours per week.
 This module is worth 10 credit module and represents 100 contact hours in total.

 Private study time.